 The Abstracted Landscape

-This 2-day acrylic workshop will highlight the relationship of core compositional elements between landscapes and abstracts.
-The first day will focus on creating a simple landscape using a limited color palette, and students will learn glazing and layering techniques to achieve depth.
-The second day of the workshop will use the created landscape as inspiration for a new abstract painting.
-Demonstrations and individualized feedback will be given throughout the workshop.
+This two-day acrylic workshop highlights the relationship between core compositional elements in landscapes and abstracts.
+The first day focuses on creating a simple landscape with a limited color palette and producing depth using glazing and layering techniques.On the second day, attendees will use their landscape as inspiration for a new abstract painting.
+Demonstrations and individualized feedback are provided throughout the workshop.

 Register by clicking the REGISTER button above or visit the Museum Admission Desk.